cjxgm/top-struggle/readme.md

 # Unmaintained Any More
-This project is replaced by [top-fence](http://git.oschina.net/cjxgm/gnome-extensions/tree/top-fence/), which is a gnome-shell extension.
+This project is deprecated by [top-fence](http://git.oschina.net/cjxgm/gnome-extensions/tree/top-fence/), which is a gnome-shell extension.